Davao City, officially known as the City of Davao, is a highly urbanized city in the island of Mindanao, Philippines.

 - Currency - The Philippine peso is the official currency of Davao City.
 Tourists are advised to exchange their money at the official establishments such as the Bank of the Philippine Islands or Banco De Oro.

 - Weather - The climate in Davao City is tropical, with the hottest season lasting from March to May.
 The rainy season lasts from June to October and during this season you can expect strong typhoons.
 The coolest months are from November to February,

-- Airports - Francisco Bangoy International Airport, also referred to as Davao International Airport, is the main airport serving Davao City and Davao Region in the Philippines.
-It is, actually, the busiest airport on the island of Mindanao and the third busiest on the Philippines.
+- Airports - Francisco Bangoy International Airport also referred to as Davao International Airport, is the main airport serving Davao City and Davao Region in the Philippines.
+It is, actually, the busiest airport on the island of Mindanao and the third busiest in the Philippines.